andre-hartmann/socket.io-website/source/_posts/20150413-socket-io-cpp.md

 I'm really proud to announce the first release of the <a href="https://github.com/socketio/socket.io-client-cpp">Socket.IO C++ Client</a> on GitHub!

 Based on <a href="http://www.boost.org/">Boost</a> and <a href="https://github.com/zaphoyd/websocketpp">WebSocket++</a>, this full-featured Socket.IO 1.0 client has the fundamental advantage of working on **multiple platforms**.
 Check out the directory of <a href="https://github.com/socketio/socket.io-client-cpp/tree/master/examples">examples</a>.
-It contains examples of iOS, QT, and CLI chat clients!
+It contains examples of iOS, Qt, and CLI chat clients!

-To learn how to use this client, I put together a QT chat example that communicates using a <a href="https://github.com/Automattic/socket.io/tree/master/examples/chat">Socket.IO Node.JS chat server</a>.
+To learn how to use this client, I put together a Qt chat example that communicates using a <a href="https://github.com/Automattic/socket.io/tree/master/examples/chat">Socket.IO Node.JS chat server</a>.
 Keep reading for step-by-step instructions.

 <p style="text-align: center">
 <img src="https://cldup.com/98tHyoJJE7.gif">